 Performance varies significantly across the phases, with the primary years showing particular strength.

 In the secondary phase, the picture is more complex.
 The Progress 8 score of -0.52 indicates that students make less progress from their starting points than their peers nationally.
-Ranked 3,466th in England and 11th in Lincoln for GCSEs, the school sits in the national lower band.
+Ranked 3,397th of 3,895 schools in England for GCSE academic outcomes and 7th in Lincoln on the local secondary measure, the school sits in the lower part of the national range.
 However, the curriculum remains broad, and the school works hard to support students across a wide ability range.

 At Sixth Form, the focus shifts heavily towards vocational success.
-The A-level metrics reflect this context, with 9% of grades at A*-B compared to the England average of 47%.
-Ranked 2,545th in England and 12th in Lincoln for A-level outcomes, the provision is best understood as a pathway to employment and technical training rather than a traditional academic hothouse.
+The A-level metrics reflect this context, with 10% of grades at A*-B. Ranked 2,528th of 2,549 schools in England for A-level academic outcomes and 11th in Lincoln on the local sixth-form measure, the provision is best understood as a pathway to employment and technical training rather than a traditional academic hothouse.

 England ranks and key metrics (where available)